View the most popular items in our shop

 Entitled 'The Largest of Our Elementary Schools Where Russian Jews are made into Good British Subjects', it describes the work of the Jews' Free School in Bell Lane, Spitalfields, the heart of the Jewish East End.
 Tens of thousands of Jewish people from central Europe and Russia moved to London towards the end of the 19th century, seeking refuge from religious persecution and anti-Semitic pogroms.

 By 1908 the Jews' Free School offered free education to 2,200 Jewish boys and 1,200 girls and was the largest school in Europe.
 Like many Jewish youth organisations in the East End it favoured Anglicisation and integration.
 Yiddish culture was discouraged to iron out the 'ghetto bend' in immigrant children, which was thought to prevent them from integrating into British society.
 Despite this prejudice, London's East End became a thriving centre of Jewish life.

+For our November 2018 festival, Languages of London, we wanted to celebrate the many communities of the area around Museum of London Docklands.
 We worked with local London schools for a poetry competition, asking children to submit poems that express their experience of growing up surrounded by so many languages.

 Tasneen, Plashet school, age 12

 At every doorstep, the tongue twists to something new,

 In every corner, the voice finds a new melody to play,

 It doesn’t hold the ability to become ancient or a tradition,